-Importantly, Section 504 protects children from discrimination who have an IEP, as well as those who do not require special education.
+Importantly, Section 504 protects children from discrimination who have an IEP, as well as children with disabilities who do not require special education.

-A Section 504 plan ensures that a child with a disability can completely access the school and its programs, and that they are not excluded or disadvantaged because of their disability.
+A Section 504 plan, sometimes referred to as an Individual Accommodation Plan ("IAP"), ensures that a child with a disability can completely access the school and its programs, and that they are not excluded or disadvantaged because of their disability.

-Section 504 plans are typically used for children who need services, accommodations, or modifications in order to have an equal opportunity to access activities and services at school, but who do not need specially designed instruction - like those who are covered by the IDEA.
+Section 504 plans or IAPs are typically used for children who need services, accommodations, or modifications in order to have an equal opportunity to access activities and services at school, but who do not need specially designed instruction - like those who are covered by the IDEA.

-A child with a disability may be eligible for a Section 504 plan even if they earn good grades.
+A child with a disability may be eligible for a Section 504 plan or IAP even if they earn good grades.
 The child may achieve a high level of academic success, but they may still be substantially limited in a major life activity because of the extra time or effort it takes them to read, write, or learn compared to others.

-A student generally should not have a Section 504 plan if they are eligible for an IEP.
+A student generally should not have a Section 504 plan or IAP if they are eligible for an IEP.